-3.10 Shop Plans
+3.11 Shop Plans

-• Submit shop plans, as defined by the Standard Specifications for Highway Construction, to the Contractor's designer for review and approval.
+Construction, to the Contractor's designer for review and approval.
 Route all approved shop plans to SCDOT for review and distribution.
 Provide shop plan submittals that meet the criteria of Subsection 725.1.1 of the Standard Specifications for Highway Construction.
 After reviewing the plans, SCDOT will either distribute the plans or provide comments.
 If comments are provided, the Contractor's designer shall review the comments prior to resubmitting to the SCDOT for further review.
 The Contractor's designer shall stamp the shop plans "approved" prior to submittal to SCDOT.
 SCDOT will stamp and distribute the plans.
 Do not commence fabrication and construction/erection until after SCDOT distributes the plans.
 The responsible engineer, registered as a Professional Engineer in the State of South Carolina, shall seal, sign, and date all design calculations and shop plans.

-3.11 Working Drawings
+3.12 Working Drawings